 MVR is a new SuperStream service that lets you verify an employee's fund details — including whether their account exists, is valid, and can accept contributions — before making a payment.
 This significantly reduces the risk of rejected contributions.

 Pay the outstanding amount to your employee's super account as soon as possible — even if you can't pay the full amount straight away.
 Getting money to the fund quickly is the right first step.
-For questions about penalties or the super guarantee charge, visit ato.gov.au/paydaysuper or speak with your tax adviser — these matters are between you and the ATO.
-Speak to the ATO, as they will determine how they will approach your circumstances.
+For questions about penalties or the super guarantee charge, visit ato.gov.au/paydaysuper or speak with your tax adviser.
+The ATO will determine how they will approach your circumstances.

 With super now due within 7 business days of the first payday (or 20 business days for the very first contribution), having complete and accurate fund details at the point of hire is more important than ever.
 Update your onboarding process to: